ICT Button with Arrow Green Leaf Toucan Extended

 Imagine reading a paragraph that stretches across a full-width desktop screen.
 Now compare that to the column of text in a newspaper or a blog which tends to be narrower.
 The latter feels easier, right?

-• Use CSS max-width: This limits how wide text containers can stretch, especially on larger screens.
+• Use CSS max-width to limit how wide your text can get, especially on big screens.

 .container {